gustavollps/esp32TTGO_i2s_scope/README.md

   #define LONGCLICK_MS 500
 #endif
 ```
 Defining it in the main .ino file did nothing at all for me, probably due to the Arduino IDE thing with the .ino files organization.
-This is closer to the parameters used in the video that I sadly lost.
+This is closer to the parameters used (that I sadly lost) in the DEMO video.

 The DEMO video shows better the working flow.